Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 Binondo, also known as Chinatown District, is one of the top historical spots in the Philippines, serving as the center of commerce during the American occupation.
 Today, its old-timey charm, lively energy, and golden food finds continue to surprise the modern world.

 One of the best times to visit Binondo Chinatown is during February, in time for Chinese New Year and the Lantern Festival.
 There are plenty of festivities and tikoy rice cakes around this time!
-If you're looking for a more artsy vibe, walk over to Escolta, one of the popular streets in Manila, and see how young local artists revived the street and gave it a new life.
+If you're looking for a more artsy vibe, walk to Escolta, one of the popular streets in Manila, and see how young local artists revived the street and gave it a new life.

 18. Sabang Beach, Baler

 Baler is considered one of the top surfing spots in the Philippines.
-It captivates its visitors with its chill surfer vibes and splendid view of the Pacific Ocean and the Sierra Madre Mountain range.
+It captivates its visitors with its chill surfer vibes and splendid view of the Pacific Ocean and the Sierra Madre Mountain Range.

 Don't miss your chance to catch some waves during your visit.
 Whether you're a complete novice or a pro, you have a whole lot of options along the shore for surfboard rentals and tutors.

-When you get hungry after surfing, you can take your pick along the shore for a hearty grub at Baler restaurants.
+When you get hungry after surfing, you can take your pick along the shore for a hearty meal at Baler restaurants.
 There is no shortage of food options, chill cafes, and artsy places for you to fill up and rest.
-There are also historical and natural Baler Aurora tourist spots that you can check out aside from surfing.
+There are also historical and natural Baler tourist spots that you can check out aside from surfing.
 Baler hotels and resorts are available for longer stays.

 17. Rizal Park

-If you're not up for a long drive, then take a short trip from Manila airport and visit the most iconic place in the capital, the Rizal Park.
+If you're not up for a long drive, then take a short trip from Manila Airport and visit the most iconic place in the capital, Rizal Park.
 Also known as Luneta Park, this staple in Manila tours covers approximately 140 acres of land surrounding the Rizal Monument, near some of the best hotels in Manila.
 It is a place built to pay homage to the Philippine national hero, Jose Rizal.

 Rizal Park has three sections: The northeastern section where you can find the National Museum Complex, the central section where the monument stands along with the Open-Air Auditorium, and the southwestern section that covers the Quirino Grandstand and the Manila Ocean Park.

 Rizal Park offers a multitude of explorable areas and things to do in Manila for local and international tourists to enjoy.
 Catch a performance at the Open-Air Auditorium, or be treated to a captivating light show at the Rizal Park Dancing Fountain.
 Walk through its many gardens, each with its signature characteristic.
-Stroll through the Noli me Tangere Garden or take a breather at the Orchidarium and Butterfly Pavilion, showcasing part of the Philippines's rich orchid species.
+Stroll through the Noli Me Tangere Garden or take a breather at the Orchidarium and Butterfly Pavilion, showcasing part of the Philippines's rich orchid species.

 If you're traveling with kids, Rizal Park has a unique Children's Playground, too!
 Fun fact: Just across the Rizal monument is the Luneta Kilometer Zero marker, which serves as a reference point of distance in Luzon and is a great addition to your Manila itinerary.